The Adaptogenic Herb for Vain and Antifragile Biohackers

 As an otherwise healthy, 30-year-old “young man” (as the little, old women in shops here in Eastern Europe call me) I just don’t think I have a lot of health issues to fix.

 In my Ayahuasca video, I talked about how I didn’t throw up even after taking multiple cups of the psychoactive brew.
-I hypothesize that since in the weeks leading up the ceremony, I maintained a super clean diet, I just didn’t have enough toxins in my system that the Ayahuasca needed to purge.
+I hypothesize that since in the weeks leading up to the ceremony, I maintained a super clean diet, I just didn’t have enough toxins in my system that the Ayahuasca needed to purge.
 I suspect the same principle is maybe why I’m not experiencing anything really acute from the Adaptogens.

 Summary of Schisandra Science